Gabo018/documentation/content/applications/productivity/iot/devices/screen.rst

          connected to an IoT Box.

-The screen should also appear in the list of :guilabel:`Displays` on the :abbr:`IoT (Internet of Things)` Box homepage.
+The screen should also appear in the list of :guilabel:`Displays` on the :abbr:`IoT (Internet of Things)` Box home page.

 .. image:: screen/screen-screen-name-example.png
    :align: center
-   :alt: An example of a screen display name shown on the IoT Box homepage.
+   :alt: An example of a screen display name shown on the IoT Box home page.

 .. note::
    If no screen is detected, a default display named :guilabel:`Distant Display` will be used